 Podcasts can also generate revenue through subscriptions.
 Of the $7.3 billion valuation of the Chinese podcast industry in 2017, a majority of the revenue was generated through paid content.
 The Chinese do not mind paying for content believing that free content is more entertainment-oriented with less substance as compared to paid content.

 The revenues from podcasts in India is minuscule.
 We have a long way to go before the revenues are of some meaningful size.
+For now, podcasters in India for revenues will need to depend on advertising, subscription, licensing content to other sites and content creation as a service for other publishers.

 Once created, content for a podcast can even be licensed out to B2B and B2C platforms.